 Dallas, Texas-based photographer Wade Griffith specializes in architectural photography and has been photographing architecture for 15 years, but he still views every shoot as a new learning experience.
 His latest set of images was featured in Athletic Business Magazine and encompasses both interior and exterior photographs of the newly opened Lewisville Thrive Recreation Center designed by Barker Rinker Seacat Architecture.

 For this project, Wade was contacted directly by the architecture firm in charge of the development.
 They had seen his work on similar projects for other firms and liked his portfolio.
 The unique building was designed to act as a community space where people of all ages and backgrounds can get together.
 They wanted Wade to capture images that reflected the intentional design of the building as well as the functionality of the individual spaces.

 This was our first time working together, but everything went smoothly, and I’d definitely work with them again.

 The shoot took place at the Thrive Recreation Center in Lewisville, TX.
-This large 87,000 square foot multi-purpose facility includes gymnasiums, group fitness rooms, a Natatorium that provides for both lap and leisure swimming, an Active Adult Center, a family lounge, child watch, indoor play, an indoor walking trail, community event room, and public art.
+This large 87,000 square-foot multi-purpose facility includes gymnasiums, group fitness rooms, a Natatorium that provides for both lap and leisure swimming, an Active Adult Center, a family lounge, a child watch, indoor play, an indoor walking trail, a community event room, and public art.